akiva1132/express-server/README.md

 ### Run the typescript compiler

-Run the Typescript compiler using the following command in the cmd
+Run the Typescript compiler using th~e following command in the cmd

 ```
 tsc -w